 Today, people use golf carts for more than golf.
 The great golf vehicle has become a hit for various other venues and events.
 But, while these carts are great for small journeys, can we use them on the road as we would any other vehicle?

 Read this article to find out if your golf buggy is street legal.
 We’ll also tell you about some of the most common uses for these types of vehicles.

 What Defines a Road Worthy Vehicle?

-According to the Motor Vehicle Standards Act 1989, a roadworthy vehicle is one made for the purpose of transporting people.
+According to the Motor Vehicle Standards Act 1989, a roadworthy vehicle is one made to transport people.
 It can also transport animals and goods on public roads.
 Another type of roadworthy vehicle is a road trailer.
 These are without motor power but attach to motor vehicles.
-They also have their own wheels.
+They also have their wheels.

 Additionally, whether a vehicle is suitable to drive on the road depends on the safety of:

 - Whether or not the vehicle mixes with others on the road